dbashyal/Technooze_Tpoll/README.md

-Technooze_Tpoll
+Technooze Tpoll
 ===============

 Tpoll my first magento widget created using widget tutorial from magento website.
+Now you can insert poll anywhere in the cms page content.